Zoysia Grass Control

 Keith's Pro Tips

-"Zoysia Grass is a persistent grass, so you may need a repeat application if you are seeing new growth after 4 weeks."
+"Zoysia Grass is a persistent grass, so you may need a repeat application if you see new growth after 4 weeks."

 Zoysia Grass Control: How To Get Rid of Zoysia Grass

-This page is an expert guide on getting rid of Zoysia Grass from your yard using the products and methods suggested by our experienced lawn care specialists.
-Follow this guide and use the recommended products and we guarantee you will have a lawn free of Zoysia Grass.
+This page is an expert guide on removing Zoysia grass from your yard using the products and methods our experienced lawn care specialists suggested.
+Follow this guide and use the recommended products.
+We guarantee you will have a lawn free of Zoysia grass.

-Zoysia Grass, while sometimes purposely planted for its unique aesthetic, is a creeping grass that will refuse to go down without a fight.
+While sometimes purposely planted for its unique aesthetic, Zoysia grass is a creeping grass that will refuse to go down without a fight.
+To some homeowners, this grass drought resistance, tolerance for high traffic of walking or other physical activities, and slow growth habit make it an ideal lawn.

-Zoysia Grass is a warm-season grass that has a habit of quickly spreading and choking out desired grass.
-It is very course and can turn a straw-brown color during periods of dry weather.
-Where it is established it can be difficult to totally eliminate.
+However, this warm-season grass has a habit of quickly spreading and choking out desired grass.
+It is very coarse and can turn a straw-brown color during dry weather.
+Where it is established, it can be difficult to eliminate.

-If your lawn is encountering an invasion of Zoysia Grass, our step-by-step DIY treatment guide will show you exactly how to get rid of this invasive species quickly and save money doing it with the help of our professional quality herbicides.
+Suppose your lawn is infested with Zoysia grass.
+In that case, our step-by-step DIY treatment guide will show you how to get rid of this invasive species quickly and save money using our professional-quality herbicides.

 Identification